nelsonfigueroa/personal-finance/README.md

 You can run this application locally using `docker-compose`.

-Set up the database container:
+Build the app and set up the database container:

 ```
 docker-compose run web rake db:create db:setup